-Whether you live in NYC or you are planning a visit, a New York to Boston road trip is a classic vacation.
-While you can make the trip in a day, take the opportunity to see some of the cute towns, historic sights, and beautiful beaches along the way.
+Whether you live in NYC and need a getaway or you just want to plan a road trip, a New York to Boston road trip is a classic vacation.
+While you can make the trip in a day, don’t rush it but plan some stops to see cute towns, historic sights, and beautiful beaches along the way.

 Where to Stop on your New York to Boston Road Trip

 Note: This post may contain affiliate links.
 If you click a link and make a purchase, I may receive a small commission.
 All opinions are my own.

 If you haven’t been to New York City, plan to spend a few days at the beginning or end of your road trip.
 If this is your first trip to NYC, pick one neighborhood, like the Theater District, Midtown East, Soho, or Lower Manhattan, and explore.

 You can’t expect to see everything in one weekend but you are bound to find something for everyone from Broadway shows, world-class museums, walking tours, dining experiences, local food halls, or outdoor enjoyment in Central Park, Battery Park, the High Line, or walking across the Brooklyn Bridge.

 Here are some fun ideas for things to do in NYC with kids.